DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_research-plan.md

 ## Background

-We are continuing to fine-tune the global navigation micro-copy on our site.
+We are continuing to fine-tune the global navigation micro-copy on our site beased on the results from Sprint-MightyMoose research.
 Changes in this testing round include:

 1. Changing 'local impact' to 'case studies' to more accurately reflect what's found under that link.
 Previously, people expected a much more robust set of content than we have for the December version of the site.